 These included the Caribbean Times and West Indian World.

 Hansib’s role as curator of legends and anecdotes has led to the publication of biographies, memoirs, poetry and prose compilations, novels, history books and the acclaimed nation series publications.

 These include Guyana at 50 – Reflection, Celebration and Inspiration, and Trinidad and Tobago – Terrific and Tranquil.

-With a growing network of distributors and sales outlets, internationally, Hansib books are now available in bookshops, libraries, centres of learning and specialist outlets.
-They are also available from many online booksellers including Amazon and Waterstones.
+With a network of distributors and sales outlets, Hansib books are available in bookshops, libraries and centres of learning.
+They’re also available from online booksellers including Amazon and Waterstones.